Filtered budget or forecast

 You can to bring additional information into a filtered budget.
 For example, if you create a budget for the USA, you might want to add data from the UK or Australia for reference or comparative proposes.

-You can use to bring additional information into the budget.
+You can use to bring additional information.
 For example, if you create a filtered budget for the UK, you might want to add data from Australia for reference or comparative purposes.

 If you apply a dimension entity filter, when you , the Select budget filter setting allows you to select a different budget filter (dimension and/or entity) to apply to the new workbook.